 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Ardbeg is the third distillery, after Laphroaig and Lagavulin, on the road east from Port Ellen.
-For almost a decade, the distilleries house style has been represented by three single malts of exceptional quality: the 10 year old, the ‘Uigeadail’ and the ‘Corryvreckan‘ but in June 2017 there came an announcement that this core range was to be added to with the release of ‘An Oa’.
+Ardbeg is the third Islay distillery, after Laphroaig and Lagavulin, on the road east from Port Ellen.
+For almost a decade, the distillery’s house style has been represented by three core bottlings of excellent quality: the 10 year old, the ‘Uigeadail’ and the ‘Corryvreckan‘.
+In June 2017, however, there came an announcement that this core range was to be bolstered with the addition of ‘An Oa’.

-Smell: Fruitier than it’s brethren: Lemon, Orange and Cranberry with a touch of Caramel, Honey and some Milk Chocolate.
+Smell: Fruitier than the rest of the range.
+Lemon, Orange and Cranberry with a touch of Caramel, Honey and some Milk Chocolate.
 The familiar Ardbeg notes of Smoke, Ash and Tar are present but mellower than the rest of the core range.
 Malty notes come over time and there’s a note of what I could swear is playdough.